Stop Using Manual Redirects for Expo Router Authentication, Use Protected Stack Instead

 How We Used to Do It: Manual Redirects

-Traditionally, to handle authentication, we used layouts with conditional redirects:
+Traditionally, to handle authentication, layouts used conditional redirects:

 // app/(protected)/_layout.tsx